darktjm/ebaz/README.md

     For example, to build the ethernet example into `build-ebaz/ebaz.bit` (derived from the xdc name):
 >     mkebaz -t top eth.v pll.v ebaz.xdc

-    Note that currently, among other things, f4pga does not support MMCM on the Zynq 7010.
-Or, for that mattter, BUFR.
-    Who knows what else isn't supported?
-I didn't make a comprehensive list yet, like I did for Gowin.
-At least it supports the all-important PS7, without which there would be no clocks.

-    Also, I patched the f4pga scripts some.
-I will upload patches once I generate them.
-Figuring out what I changed with this conda install is very difficult and annoying.
-One important patch, probably the most important, is that I fixed it to use a shorter device name in the binary image.
-The default kernel on the ebaz barfs if it's more than 16 characters.

   - `fpgasynth` - this is my generic wrapper program around the yosys+nextpnr toolchain.
 It really only works for Lattice